,

 "Smallpox goddess" is often a reference to a Hindu goddess known as Shitala Mata or Shitala Devi or Mata.
 In Hindu mythology, she is often associated with healing and protection from diseases, especially smallpox and other contagious illnesses.
 Her name, "Shitala," means "cool" in Sanskrit, reflecting her role in bringing relief and healing.

 Shitala Mata is considered a benevolent and nurturing figure.
-She is usually portrayed riding a donkey and carrying a broom, which symbolizes her role in sweeping away disease.
+She is usually portrayed riding a donkey and carrying a broom to symbolize her role in sweeping away disease.
 Her worship often involves rituals and offerings to seek her blessings for health and protection.

 Devotees believe that by worshipping Shitala Mata, they can ensure the well-being of their families and communities.
-Her festival, known as Shitala Ashtami, is celebrated with various rituals and is particularly significant in some parts of India.
+Her festival, known as Shitala Ashtami, is celebrated with various rituals.
+It is a particularly significant event in some parts of India.